27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. The Lights Hostel, Malaga

-The Lights Hostel has bright rooms furnished with large comfy beds, private curtains and reading lights.
-Join free sangria nights, home-made dinners and lots of other fun activities upon the roof top terrace.
+The Lights Hostel has bright rooms with large comfy beds, privacy curtains and reading lights.
+Join free sangria nights, home-made dinners and lots of other activities up on the rooftop terrace.

-It is located in the sunny city center of Malaga, next to the main market, just a 15 min walk to the beach, bus and train stations.
+It’s in the sunny city center, next to the main market, a 15-minute walk to the beach, bus and train stations.
+A top choice for solo travelers.

 • Dorm beds start from 12€/ night